pinf/genesis.pinf.org/README.md

   * Web Software Systems and
   * Web Software Development Workspaces

-[PINF](http://pinf.org) is an abstract **Virtual Holographic Nodal Platform** discovered over more than 15 years of trial and error. **PINF.Genesis** is my first publicly consumable iteration of the implementation of the virtual PINF system.
+[PINF](http://pinf.org) is an abstract **Virtual Holographic Nodal Platform** discovered over more than 15 years of trial and error. **PINF.Genesis** is my first isomorphic publicly consumable iteration of the implementation of the virtual PINF system.

 Requirements: